-Cat collars haven’t always been as popular as dog collars.
-For starters, cats like climbing and sitting on high perches or crawling and creeping through nooks and crannies.
+Cat collars haven’t always been as popular as dog collars and there are a number of reasons why.
+A big one is that cats like climbing up to high perches and squeezing through nooks and crannies.
 This makes collars a potential choking hazard if they snag on something, like a branch or a kitchen hook for example.

-Happily, just as we’ve seen pet technology advance, cat collars have too.
+Happily, just as we’ve seen pet technology advance, safe cat collars have too.

 So, without further ado, let’s explore what’s new on the catwalk…

 A quick Google search tells us ‘cat collars NZ’ is a popular search for us Kiwis, with many results.
 So how do we find a collar that looks good and keeps kitty safe at the same time?
 The simple answer lies in the breakaway collar.

 And before you ask, yes, an ‘indoor cat’ needs a safe cat collar just as much as an outdoor cat.
 You can never be sure when Felix will make like Houdini and escape!

 The breakaway collar is designed to unclip if pressure is applied so your kitty can safely ‘break away’.
 This is an important design in the world of pet collars so that if – or rather, when – your cat’s collar gets entangled on something, he or she won’t face the danger of choking or entanglement.

 Some other names for breakaway collars are safety, snap open or quick release collars.
 The basic principle is a safety mechanism (a ‘cat collar safety release’) that snaps open if it’s pulled on so kitty can be released and continue with her day unharmed.